 Complete Guide to Christmas at Disney World

 While visiting Disney World during the Covid-19 pandemic has altered many typical experiences, there is still holiday cheer to be found in 2021.
 Mickey’s Very Merry Christmas Party has been cancelled for this season.
 However, Disney Very Merriest After Hours special event will be taking place in 2021!

 Christmas in the Magic Kingdom

-In Epcot, while there will be no Candlelight Processional this year, Epcot International Festival of the Holidays will take place November 26-December 30, 2021.
+Epcot International Festival of the Holidays will take place November 26-December 30, 2021.
 Voices of Liberty will perform as well as other musical acts to be announced.
 Recently announced is the return of the beloved Epcot Candlelight Processional!
 It will take place on the same dates as Festival of the Holidays.
 The celebrity narrator schedule has not yet been announced (as of 9/30/2021).

 Festival kitchens will allow you to sip and savor your way around the World Showcase.
 The Holiday Cookie Stroll will return this year as will the complimentary cookie for completing the stroll.

 No announcement has been made regarding “Olaf’s Holiday Tradition Expedition.”
 It is similar to other hide-and-seek experiences at EPCOT.
 Guests purchase a map to search for Olaf and receive a prize upon completion of your quest!
 I believe this will be back, but it’s just a guess at this point.